-SoundFile depends on the Python packages CFFI and NumPy, and the system library libsndfile.
+The soundfile module depends on the Python packages CFFI and NumPy, and the system library libsndfile.

-In a modern Python, you can use pip install soundfile to download and install the latest release of SoundFile and its dependencies.
+In a modern Python, you can use pip install soundfile to download and install the latest release of the soundfile module and its dependencies.
 On Windows and OS X, this will also install the library libsndfile.
 On Linux, you need to install libsndfile using your distribution's package manager, for example sudo apt-get install libsndfile1.